AbisesWeerasekera/MyOOP/Flight_Seat_Reservation/Readme.md

-This is a Flight Reservation Code, YOu can see the remaining seats and available Flight numbers.
+This is a Flight Reservation Code, You can see the remaining seats and available Flight numbers.